-Will Tori Spelling Husband Dean McDermott Goes To Jail For Child Support Dodge?
+Will Tori Spelling’s Husband Dean McDermott Go To Jail For Child Support Dodge?

 Tori Spelling Husband Dean McDermott Faces Jail If Child Support Isn…

-Eustace took McDermott to court last week to put it on the record that he has shirked his responsibility, and just stopped paying child support for son, Jack.
+Eustace took McDermott to court last week to put it on the record that he has shirked his responsibility and just stopped paying child support for his son Jack.

-“Dean told Mary Jo that she wasn’t going to be happy until he was ‘in jail, being someone’s b–ch.’
+“Dean told Mary Jo that she wasn’t going to be happy until he was ‘in jail, being someone’s b**ch.’
 The Los Angeles County District Attorney’s Office is also officially investigating him for being a deadbeat dad, and he could lose his driver’s license and passport for failure to pay.”

 Great family time today at @unistudios The #LAIKA #KuboMovie @kubothemovie tour experience was so fascinating!
 Thx for having us!
 Xoxo